jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 ### 158 Bank accounts of Crown entities
 (1) A Crown entity must ensure that all money received by the Crown entity is paid, as soon as practicable after it is received, into 1 or more bank accounts that are established, maintained, and operated by the Crown entity at 1 or more of the following:
   (a) a registered bank or registered building society that satisfies a relevant credit-rating test specified in either regulations made under this Part or a notice in the Gazette published by the Minister of Finance; or
-  (b) a registered bank or registered building society that meets the conditions of any relevant approval given by the Minister of Finance by notice in the Gazette ; or
+  (b) a registered bank or registered building society that meets the conditions of any relevant approval given by the Minister of Finance by notice in the Gazette; or
-  (c) a bank outside New Zealand that meets the conditions of any relevant approval given by the Minister of Finance by notice in the Gazette ; or
+  (c) a bank outside New Zealand that meets the conditions of any relevant approval given by the Minister of Finance by notice in the Gazette; or
   (d) a bank outside New Zealand if the conditions specified in subsection (2) are met.
 (2) The conditions referred to in subsection (1)(d) are— (a) the Crown entity, or the class of Crown entities to which the Crown entity belongs, must be authorised to establish, maintain, and operate 1 or more bank accounts at 1 or more banks outside New Zealand by—